kimchi-project/ginger/docs/API.md

 * **GET**: Retrieve a summarized list of NFS shares/exports of the specified server

+### Resource: Audit

+**URI:** /plugins/ginger/audit

+**Actions (POST):**

+**URI:** /plugins/ginger/audit/load_rules

+* load_rules: Load the predefined rules.

+    * rule no. : Dictionary.
+Dictionary of predefined loaded rules.
+         * loaded : Loaded status of the rule.
+Values can be yes or no.
+         * persisted : Persisted status of the rule.Values can be yes or no.
+         * type : Type of the rule (filesystem rule, systemcall rule, control rule)
+         * rule_info : Dictionary containing the info of the rule.
+             * action:(systemcall rule) Specifies when a certain event is logged. action can be either always or never
+             * filter:(systemcall rule) Specifies which kernel rule-matching filter is applied to the event.
+                      The rule-matching filter can be one of the following: task, exit, user, and exclude.
+             * systemcall:(systemcall rule) Specifies the system call by its name.
+             * field:(system rule) Specifies additional options that furthermore modify the rule to match events based on a specified architecture, group ID, process ID, and others.
+             * key: Helps to identify which rule or a set of rules generated a particular log entry.
+             * permissions:(filesystem rule) They are the permissions that are logged.
+             * file_to_watch:(filesystem rule) This is the file or directory that is audited.
+             * conf_option: (control rule) Details of the control rule.
+             * conf_value: (control rule) Rule value.
+    *rule: The full rule string.

 ### Collection: Rules

 **URI:** /plugins/ginger/audit/rules

 **METHODS:**

 * **GET**: Retrieve the list of persisted and loaded rules.

-* **POST**: Create a new rule(filesystem, system, control rule)
+* **POST**: Create a new rule(filesystem rule, systemcall rule, control rule)
     * type: Type of the rule.
-    * rule_info: The information about the rule.
+    * rule_info: The information about the rule.(filesystem rule, systemcall rule)
-        * action:(system rule) Specifies when a certain event is logged. action can be either always or never
+        * action:(systemcall rule) Specifies when a certain event is logged. action can be either always or never
-        * filter:(system rule) Specifies which kernel rule-matching filter is applied to the event.
+        * filter:(systemcall rule) Specifies which kernel rule-matching filter is applied to the event.
                  The rule-matching filter can be one of the following: task, exit, user, and exclude.
         * systemcall:(system rule) Specifies the system call by its name.
         * field:(system rule) Specifies additional options that furthermore modify the rule to match events based